egor7/egor7.github.io/_posts/2017-08-29-wiener-filtering-with-the-fft.markdown

 To determine the optimal filter from equation \eqref{eq:Phidiff} we need some way of separately estimating $|S|^2$ and $|N|^2$.
 There is no way to do this from the measured signal $C$ alone without some other information, or some assumption or guess.

-Luckily, the extra information is often easy to obtain.
+We could obtain the extra information in the following way.

 Bibliography
 ============